-Surrounded by the dramatic mountains of northern Tajikistan, Better Cotton Initiative (BCI) Farmer Sharipov Habibullo is hard at work in his cotton fields, demonstrating the latest water-efficient farming techniques to his neighbouring BCI Farmers.
+Surrounded by the dramatic mountains of northern Tajikistan, Better Cotton Farmer Sharipov Habibullo is hard at work in his cotton fields, demonstrating the latest water-efficient farming techniques to his neighbouring Better Cotton Farmers.

 In Tajikistan, where temperatures commonly exceed 30 degrees celsius in summer, and more than 90 percent of agricultural land is irrigated (rather than rainfed), water scarcity is a major concern for farmers and communities alike.

 Farmers typically rely on the country’s old, inefficient water channels, canals and irrigation systems to water their fields and crops.
 As climate change brings more extreme heat to the region, it places additional pressure on already compromised water systems and supplies.

 “Water scarcity prevents our crops from developing healthily, affecting our yields and our ability to provide for our families,” says Sharipov as he addresses a group of neighbouring farmers who have gathered for a Better Cotton training session.
 “As the climate changes, the seasons are becoming more irregular.
 We no longer have the stability we need to ensure a good harvest, with just a small window to sow and harvest our crops."

 63-year-old Sharipov is better placed than most to tackle farming challenges, with a degree in agricultural economics, 30 years’ farming experience and his own ten-hectare farm where he has grown primarily cotton (along with onions, wheat and corn) since 2010.